litebulb/ProjectEdison/documents/GettingStarted.md

 #### 2.3.2 Standard Architecture

-Standard Architecture diagram will have two regions.
+Standard Architecture provides disaster recovery with secondary region, where the components that store state, (Cosmos DB, Blob Storage) are deployed in HA mode in the secondary region.
+Rest of the components can be deployed in the secondary region using provided automated templates in case of a disaster.
+The Recovery Time Objective (RTO) for this solution is higher than Basic solution in case of a region failover.
+This can be used for pre-production/pilot deployments or in production for use cases where few hours of RTO are acceptable.

 1. Primary Region (Deployment)

-2. Secondary Region (Re – Deployment)
+2. Secondary Region (Re-deployment on instance of a disaster in the primary region.)

-We have IoT Hub manual failover, Cosmos DB geo replication, Service Bus Geo Recovery and redeployment components.
+We have IoT Hub manual failover, Cosmos DB geo replication, Kubernetes HA  and redeployment components.
 The effect of these components will occur when primary Region goes down.

-The main use of this solution is whenever disaster recovery occurs the redeployment components will deploy in another region, user need to manually add the obtained Admin IP address and API IP address after running the ingresses as an endpoint to the Traffic Manager.
+Once the secondary region is deployed after a disaster using the automated ARM templates, deployment admin would need to manually add the  Admin IP address and API IP address, after running the ingresses as an endpoint to the Traffic Manager.

 ![alt text](https://github.com/sysgain/Iot-ProjectEdison/blob/master/documents/Images/g3.png)